karamsohal/WEB315_Trekking_Locations_Asg_01/README.md

 2. Comitting new branch changes.
 3. Added 2 new property, by the name of the Height as Int and Popularity as String.
 Committing
 4. ALl CRUD pages changes made and added 2 newly introduced properties Height and Popularity.
 Committing
+5. 3 new property, all the information added to the model page and seedData.
+Committing